-- Etosha National Park is best visited in the winter months of June to September, when it’s much easier to spot animals than in the rainy summer months.
+- It’s much easier to spot animals than in the rainy summer months.
 The winter months can get very busy, however, so be sure to book your lodging many months in advance.

 - While the winter months experience little to no rainfall, temperatures can drop below freezing in the early mornings and late evening.
 Please bring warm clothing, particularly for game drives.

 - Park rules dictate that silence is required around the waterholes at all times

 - Please note that drones are not permitted in the park